haskell-org/summer-of-haskell/content/ideas/accelerate-automatic-differentiation.md

      manipulate regular Haskell data types directly.
 Instead, we must specify how manipulating the AD variables corresponds to terms in the Accelerate language, so that these operations can be compiled into GPU code.
+-->

 ### Future work / possible extensions

-A vectored representation in `ad` also paves the way to leverage BLAS libraries such as [accelerate-blas][hackage-accelerate-blas], although this may introduce further complications.
+The use of BLAS libraries, such as via the bindings provided in [accelerate-blas][hackage-accelerate-blas], could further improve performance of the library.

 <!--
 [Accelerate](https://github.com/AccelerateHS) is a domain specific language for defining abstract